Constitution: General features

 In most but not all modern states the constitution has supremacy over ordinary statutory law (see Uncodified constitution below); in such states when an official act is unconstitutional, i.e. it is not a power granted to the government by the constitution, that act is null and void, and the nullification is ab initio, that is, from inception, not from the date of the finding.
 It was never "law", even though, if it had been a statute or statutory provision, it might have been adopted according to the procedures for adopting legislation.
 Sometimes the problem is not that a statute is unconstitutional, but that the application of it is, on a particular occasion, and a court may decide that while there are ways it could be applied that are constitutional, that instance was not allowed or legitimate.
 In such a case, only that application may be ruled unconstitutional.
 Historically, the remedies for such violations have been petitions for common law writs, such as quo warranto.

 Scholars debate whether a constitution must necessarily be autochthonous, resulting from the nation's "spirit".
 Hegel said "A constitution...is the work of centuries; it is the idea, the consciousness of rationality so far as that consciousness is developed in a particular nation."

+Constitutional legitimacy can be classified into based on the consent of the governed or based on reason.
+Constitutions can suffer from the intergenerational dead hand problem, where earlier now dead generations govern later generations through a constitution difficult to amend.